Skip to main content

 The Deans delegate to the Porters the responsibility to deal with very minor misdemeanours, either by a warning or by reporting the offender to his or her Tutor or the Deans.
 You are expected to comply with all reasonable requests or instructions issued by a Porter (e.g. to turn down music volume or ask noisy guests to be quiet).
 In the first instance, the Head Porter may investigate minor incidents, and you are expected to co-operate with her in such matters.

-The College’s Rules for Student Conduct, Academic and Tutorial Regulations, and Regulations Governing Clubs and Societies provide the details of the processes and procedures as well as of the basic assumptions underlying student discipline matters in Selwyn College.
+The College’s Rules of Behaviour for students, Academic Regulations, and Clubs and Societies - regulations for students provide the details of the processes and procedures as well as of the basic assumptions underlying student discipline matters in Selwyn College.
 They lay out the rules and regulations, stipulate mechanisms for appeals, and furthermore lay out those areas where the College lacks the expertise and resources to investigate especially serious and complex cases.
 In those cases, but also in others, students are also subject to the University’s rules and regulations and some matters are reserved for investigation by the Office of Student Conduct, Complaints and Appeals (OSCCA).
 For example, matters involving students from different Colleges may be better resolved through OSCCA than by one or more Colleges.
 In cases where misbehaviour is of a criminal nature, College action may be deferred until the outcome of investigations by the police and any possible prosecution.

-As the Rules make clear, the most serious complaints may be considered by a Board of Discipline (the constitution and powers of which are laid down in College Statute 24), which may fine, remove from College for a limited period, or expel.
+As the Rules make clear, the most serious complaints may be considered by a Board of Discipline (as detailed in College Statute 17), which may fine, remove from College for a limited period, or expel.
 Complaints alleging behaviour of a serious criminal nature should normally be referred directly to the police.
 The College will support students appropriately who take this course whilst also respecting the rights of others.
 For detailed information on the college’s jurisdiction and rules relating to allegations amounting to criminal matters, see the Rules for Student Conduct.

-Any junior member wishing to appeal against disciplinary sanctions imposed on them by the Deans or by one of the Tutors may do so by following the process laid out in Section 7 of the Rules of for Student Conduct and Section 4 of the Guide for Student Clubs and Societies.
+Any junior member wishing to appeal against disciplinary sanctions imposed on them by the Deans or by one of the Tutors may do so by following the process laid out in Section 7 of the Rules of Behaviour for Students and Section 4 of the Clubs and Societies - regulations for students.
 Where a student wishes to appeal a decision of the Deans or a Tutor, they should refer the matter to the Senior Tutor.

 Where they wish to appeal a decision of the Senior Tutor under the Academic and Tutorial Regulations, they should refer the matter to the Master.